Brockport Physical Fitness Test (BPFT)

 - buy the PACER test cd from Human Kinetics - this recording provides pacing for the shuttle run portion of the test as well as cadences for the curl-up and push-up tests.

-- buy the Curl-up Measuring Strip for use with the Brockport Test.
+- buy the Curl-up Measuring Strip for use with the Brockport Test (or make your own).